Evolveum/openicf/projects/contrib/bundles/googleapps/README.txt

 0) If you are using Netbeans, you will have to add junit4.jar to the ant classpath.
 Preferences->Ant->Classpath

-1) edit build.xml to point to the connectors toolkit directory.
+1) Edit build.xml to point to the connectors toolkit directory.
 You can download this from the identity connectors project

 2) You need to add the following libraries to the Netbeans project: